 Top tip - Pack in two phases.
-Gather everything you plan to take into a washing basket.
-Next day, check the forecast for the area you are going to, go through it all again, be ruthless, remember what Confucius said and now pack your rucksack (in the right order).
+Gather everything you plan to take and lay it out (see video advice in the links above).
+Next day, check the forecast for the area you are going to, go through it all again, be ruthless and then pack as shown in the diagram above into your rucksack.